drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 val btcUSDPricesTsRdd = TimeSeriesRDD.fromDF(dataFrame = btcUSDPricesDF)(isSorted = false, timeUnit = SECONDS)
 ```

-An imprortant thing to note here is that when performing a join temproal join function tries to find one closest row from right table.
+An important thing to note here is that when performing a join temporal join function tries to find one closest row from right table.
 But in our case several rows from `crypto_prices` table corresponding to different currencies share the same timestamp
 and we want to join BTC prices for all of them.
 The solution is to group all rows sharing exactly the same timestamp in `crypto_prices` table using `.groupByCycle` function.